 Lloyd is this in Four-Fanged Offense in Hector mode.
 If you don't find out beforehand that not only has he moved to the middle of the map amongst hordes of other mooks, but that he also moves when approached, you're very likely to to pay for it with a dead ally.
 And the chapter objective is to defeat Lloyd, so if this happens too soon, it's either restart or miss out on the rest of the goodies in the chapter.
 Oh, and all this occurs in Fog of War.
 Fun.

 In "Cog of Destiny" (either story), he's carrying an Iron Rune (negates your chance to crit), but magic swords don't crit at range either, so all it takes to win is a barrage of ranged weapons... but since he's a Swordmaster on a throne, good luck getting any to hit him.
-Something the game doesn't tell you is that if you send Nino up to talk to him (thankfully, he'll never attack her on his own), he'll actually move off the throne to attack any nearby characters.
+Something the game doesn't tell you is that if you send Nino up to talk to him (thankfully, he'll never attack her on his own), he'll actually move off the throne to attack any nearby units.

 Dorothy from FE6.
 Her plainness/homeliness, particularly in the full artwork, comes from the fact that she has brown hair and brown eyes and brown clothes.
 Her sprite portrait gives her a less flattering haircut, too.

 Vaida from FE7.
 The only thing that makes her less pretty than the rest of the female characters is the big scar on her face.